 In general we heard that Jews have an extraordinary confidence in its ability to bring about good, and are relatively unworried about the danger of it being abused.
 Muslims on the other hand are more cognizant of the dangers it poses and less confident of its contribution to human faith.
 Christian theology is yet again different, having fully supported blaspheme laws in an earlier era and now tending toward full support of complete freedom of speech.

 3. The location of this difference is found in three very different views of how and where God chooses to reveal God’s self and where the authority to interpret that revelation is located.
 Put another way, the Qur’an, Torah, and Bible all appear to be “books” but are in fact conceptualized so differently by Muslims, Jews, and Christians that using the terms “book” and “revelation” for all three is more misleading than informative.
-The same could be said for comparing a rabbi, pastor, and imam as interpreter of revelation.
+The same could be said for comparing a rabbi, pastor, and imam as interpreter of revelation.4.
+All three religions have acknowledged a common question: who is responsible for defending the dignity of God?
+God?
+Or humans?
+And each of the three has come to different conclusions over its history, and the three do not presently agree in all the contexts in which they interact.

 5. A religious free market, such as we find in the modern West, is both essential to finding the truth and yet can also by manipulated by those who are powerful, clever, and unscrupulous.
 Religious communities are not, despite their ideals, self-regulating or self-policing.
 They are frequently abusive of the power of speech.
 How one keeps the market for ideas free and still protects individuals and communities from bullying, manipulation, and actual harm is more complex than merely advocating for free speech or trying to outlaw “hate-speech.”